4 Lessons in Parenting From Mr. Rogers - Baby Chick

 Every day when I was little, my parents recorded Mr. Rogers’ Neighborhood on a VHS tape so I could watch the episode after school.1,2 Today, my son loves watching Daniel Tiger’s Neighborhood.
 It turns out Mr. Rogers is still speaking to me, and I believe he has been speaking to us all along.

-Sure, I learn as much about parenting from watching Daniel Tiger as my son learns about being a child.
-That was surprising to me.
-But even more than that, Mr. Rogers instructs me how to be a person – a person who parents and loves people and wants to live meaningfully.
+Sure, I learned as much about parenting from watching Daniel Tiger as my son learned about being a child, which was surprising to me.
+But even more than that, Mr. Rogers instructed me on how to be a person—a person who parents, loves people, and wants to live meaningfully.

 The following quotations ring in my ears these days.
 I want to continue soaking up the profound magic and lessons in parenting Mr. Rogers gave us and share his words with you, too.